Struggling with English grammar?

 You can find many examples of mnemonic devices online, but mnemonics are most useful when you make up your own.
 You can connect the mnemonic device to your native language, and you’re more likely to remember something that has personal meaning for you.

-“Giveit100” is a community of people all striving to get better at something in 100 days.
-Simply record a 10-second video every day that you practice/study English, and upload it to the site.
+“Giveit100” was a community of people all striving to get better at something in 100 days.
+They would record a 10-second video every day that showed them practicing their skill.

 And One More Thing…